-Homogenization methods, which transform complex media with multi-scale heterogeneity into equivalent homogeneous media, are widely applied in simulations of subsurface fluid flow (\citeauthor{azad2021hierarchical},\citeyear{azad2021hierarchical}).
-The fundamental assumption of these methods is that, through appropriate mathematical treatment, a complex multi-scale model can be approximated by an equivalent homogeneous model at the coarse grid scale without significantly losing simulation accuracy.
-In the homogenization process, statistical means, coefficients of variation, or more advanced homogenization techniques such as the Generalized Multi-scale Finite Element Method (GMsFEM) (\citeauthor{efendiev2013generalized},\citeyear{efendiev2013generalized}), are typically employed to capture and simplify the multi-scale characteristics of the media.
-In our model, we assume that the permeability field is a homogenized two-dimensional matrix, realized through multi-scale analysis of the permeability field.
+Homogenization methods, which transform complex media with multiscale heterogeneity into equivalent homogeneous media, are widely applied in simulation of subsurface fluid flow \citep{azad2021hierarchical}.
+The fundamental assumption of these methods is that, through appropriate mathematical treatment, a complex multiscale model can be approximated by an equivalent homogeneous model at the coarse-grid scale without significantly losing simulation accuracy.
+In the homogenization process, statistical means, coefficients of variation, or more advanced homogenization techniques such as GMsFEM, are typically employed to capture and simplify the multiscale characteristics of the media.
+We assume that the permeability field in our study is a homogenized two-dimensional matrix, realized through multiscale analysis of the field.